-Here are 8 facts illuminating why the BC Women’s Health Foundation is proud to launch Her Mind, Her Health – raising funds and awareness for four innovative reproductive mental health initiatives.
+Here are 8 facts illuminating why the BC Women’s Health Foundation is proud to launch our Reproductive Mental Health campaign – raising funds and awareness for four innovative reproductive mental health initiatives.

 - Based on international data, it is estimated that up to 1 in 5 women experience postpartum depression, postpartum anxiety, or other reproductive mental health concerns.